Blog Archive, Great Reads

 Compulsory education laws were seen as a way to try and curb the abuse of child labor.
 These laws state that every child, with some exceptions like homeschooled children, must attend a public or private institution for a specific period of time.
 The first was enacted in Massachusetts in 1852 and the last in Mississippi in 1917, and they were seen as a way to prevent factory owners from exploiting children, since their school attendance was mandatory.

-It took a long time for these state laws to be instituted on a national scale.
-Twenty-eight states had regulated child labor by 1899, but it wasn’t until 1938 that the Fair Standards Labor Act fixed the minimum age requirements for children at no younger than 14 for some jobs.
+Following the Triangle Shirtwaist Factory Fire in 1911, the New York State Legislature created the Factory Investigating Commission to study and proposes changes to working conditions.
+After discovering the horrible environment families and children – some as young as five – were laboring under, they proposed a change to state laws that “prohibit[ed] children under fourteen from being employed at factory work in any location, including tenement houses.”
+These changes were challenged and deemed unconstitutional, and it wasn’t until 1941 that the Fair Standards Labor Act of 1938 fixed the minimum age requirements for children at no younger than 14 for some jobs.
 This national policy was in part a way to cure the child labor ill but it also served to open up the job market to adults during the Great Depression.

-Coinciding with the Industrial Revolution was a major wave of immigrants entering the country and inhabiting large urban areas during this time period.
+Coinciding with the Industrial Revolution was a major influx of immigrants entering the country and inhabiting large urban areas during this time period.
 The number is estimated to be close to 20 million between 1880 and 1920.
 Many native-born Americans were concerned with the growing diversifying population, and access to American schools became a great way for immigrant children or the now native-born children of immigrants to become assimilated into American culture.

 nypl.digitalcollections.510d47e1-2867-a3d9-e040-e00a18064a99.001.w